paul-nguyen-1/CS260-LB/Week2/README.md

     Removing from the top of the Queue (Dequeue): We will need to remove (pop) our element from the top (front index) of the queue.
 We will need to know where the top is to properly remove the correct element.
   </li>
   <li>
     Adding to front of the Queue (Requeue): We will need this function to add to the top (front index) of the queue.
+We will need to know where the top is to properly add the element to the top.
   </li>
   <li>
     Checking if queue is empty: Check if queue is empty.
-If we don’t have a value for the top of the queue, then we have an empty queue.
+Traverse through the queue, if we don’t have a value for the top of the queue, then we have an empty queue.
   </li>
   <li>
     Checking capacity of queue: If the queue is full, we need to make sure to check that the top of our queue is pointing to the top correctly.
   </li>
   <li>Peek at the top of the queue: Function will return the value for the top of the queue.
+This allows us to be able to consistently track what we have added to the top of the queue.
 </li>
 </ul>